From The Story of Dartmouth, by John P. Martin:

 The steamer “City of Boston” lost on a voyage to England in 1870, had among its passengers Mr. Edward Billing prominent drygoods merchant of Halifax, who lived in the stone house at the corner of North and Edward Streets.
 The Starr Manufacturing Company’s report for the year ending April 30th, showed a profit of nearly $9,000.
 John Greene, who had learned his trade with McCull-ouch at Halifax, set up a jewelry store in the shop next south from Skerry’s old corner which was now occupied by the Greene family.
 About that time Robert Moyes, well-known foundryman, committed suicide in a mood of despondency.

-In the. spring of 1870 work was commenced on the building of St. James’ Church situated on a commanding knoll at the junction of the Eastern Passage and the Preston Roads, where there was once an old graveyard.
+In the spring of 1870 work was commenced on the building of St. James’ Church situated on a commanding knoll at the junction of the Eastern Passage and the Preston Roads, where there was once an old graveyard.
 Earth from this excavation was at first hauled to the foot of Portland Street and used as fill in the hollow near the present railway tracks.
-This procedure was halted when it was noticed that the debris contained numerous pieces of human bones such as described on page 277.
+This procedure was halted when it was noticed that the debris contained numerous pieces of human bones.
 Some specimens of these bones, one of which was an adult skull, were presented to the Provincial Museum.
 They are now in the Museum at Halifax Citadel.

 A branch of the YMCA was formed in Dartmouth at least by 1870, because during that summer the organization held a picnic on the grounds of Judge James at “Evergreen”, the proceeds were in aid of funds for their Reading Room.
 They held meetings at “Lawlor’s new Hall”.
 (This was over the present Harbor Cafe.)
 At First Lake, John Forbes built “Lakeside” now ‘‘Beechmount Apartments.”